awsdocs/amazon-emr-release-guide/emr-zeppelin.md

 Use Apache Zeppelin as a notebook for interactive data exploration\.
 For more information about Zeppelin, see [https://zeppelin\.apache\.org/](https://zeppelin.apache.org/)\.
 Zeppelin is included in Amazon EMR release version 5\.0\.0 and later\.
 Earlier release versions include Zeppelin as a sandbox application\.
 For more information, see [Amazon EMR 4\.x Release Versions](emr-release-4x.md)\.

 To access the Zeppelin web interface, set up an SSH tunnel to the master node and a proxy connection\.
 For more information, see [View Web Interfaces Hosted on EMR Clusters](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-web-interfaces.html)\.
-Zeppelin is included in Amazon EMR release version 5\.0\.0 and later\.
-Earlier release versions include Zeppelin as a sandbox application\.
-For more information, see [Amazon EMR 4\.x Release Versions](emr-release-4x.md)\.

 The following table lists the version of Zeppelin included in the latest release of Amazon EMR, along with the components that Amazon EMR installs with Zeppelin\.